8 June 2021

 I think the field of software would progress faster if there was a dedicated career path for invention, so those who wanted to could focus on building valuable things without hard research or business constraints.

 I'm still working on doing this myself sustainably (savings and cheap living will only go so far).
 I'm bootstrapping a business which will hopefully provide income at some point, but I'm not sure how long that will take.
 I've started passively looking for freelancing clients in the mean time but am still mainly focused on the business.
 I might shift more weight to freelancing later.
+I'm not against equity funding, but I'm not seeking it proactively.

 Once I have my own business working (whether it's the product business or the freelancing business), I'd like to expand by hiring people part-time, following Gumroad's model.
 That article mentions how one employee used his part-time position as an opportunity to build his own business until it was mature enough to warrant quitting the day job.
 I'd like to recruit people who want to do that, so we can make a network of part-time only companies.
-Ideally the network will grow fast even if individual companies within it don't (compared to VC-backed startups).
+Ideally the network will grow fast even if individual companies within it don't (compared to typical VC-backed startups).

 The goal is that anyone interested in software invention can get a part-time job within a community of inventors.
 If they like, they can try to start their own business or get patrons, or they can stick with part-time labor.
 Actually I think part-time work could be a fruitful source of ideas anyway.